evacuate/contribute/docs/CONTRIBUTING.md

 ## Running Tests

 We use [Vitest](https://vitest.dev/) for testing.
-To run the tests, use the following command
+To run the tests, use the following command:

 > **Note:** For some source code, tests may not exist.
 Please check each time.